-- communicate effectively with patients and coworkers to assist in the achievement of health related problems and/or organizational goals.
+- maintain therapeutic communication essential to the achievement of health related patient and/or organizational goals.

-- organize care for a group of patients and participate in providing direction for personnel with less preparation or experience in other than acute care settings.
+- organize care for a group of patients and participate in providing direction for personnel with less preparation or experiences in other than acute care settings.

-- assume responsibility for his/her own professional development and function with accountability within the legal boundaries of licensed vocational nursing practice.
+- assume responsibility for his/her own professional development and function with accountability within the legal boundaries of LVN practice.